 As with any running shoe that can be worn without socks, protection is a must-- and a great amount of protection is delivered with the DynaFlyte.
 The High Abrasion Resistant Rubber on the outsole is some of the most protective rubber to be found on any outsole.

 The upper keeps the top of the foot well-protected and the sock liner, complete with its anti-bacterial coating, protects the foot from blisters or fungus.
 Where the protection really shines through is in the Asics Impact Guidance System.
 It’s a standard feature on most Asics shoes and what it does is guide the foot through the gait cycle.
 This guidance prevents any type of rolling or twisting of the foot and ankle

 With an 8mm heel to toe drop, the Asics DynaFlyte is designed to support runners with neutral arches.
-Its midsole is very supportive and are best for runners with neutral pronation.
-That means if the runner’s foot rolls outward or doesn’t roll at all between foot fall and the toe off, these shoes are designed to enhance this running style.
+Its midsole is very supportive and is the best for runners with neutral pronation.
+That means if the runner’s foot rolls outward or doesn’t roll at all between footfall and the toe off, these shoes are designed to enhance this running style.
 If a runner underpronates

 , the DynaFlyte may also be acceptable but they might not be quite as comfortable as you would hope.

 These shoes were meant for the road and they perform exceptionally well in this capacity.
 The outsole provides runners with a strong grip on the road.
 Made of High Abrasion Resistant Rubber, runners can take these shoes out on light trails and are especially good on the road.
 These shoes also perform well on the track